AnabeatrizMacedo241/ClusteringNBAPlayers/README.md

 Last but not least, the `"Do it All"`.
 As the title says, this is a group of players who can do everything and they do everything amazingly.
 They have the highest points and assists per game.
 To be a part of this group, players need a 22+ PPG.
 We have all of the NBA positions in this cluster, and the teams who have these kinds of players rely on them to achieve good performances.

 ## Next Steps:
-- Testing 2022-23 model for preivous seasons to see if some players changed clusters while they were still evolving
+- Testing 2022-23 model for preivous seasons to see if some players changed clusters while they were still evolving (***In progress***)
-- Testing in very season since the 80s to see how players back then would fit in today's modern NBA (***In Progress***)
+- Testing in very season since the 80s to see how players back then would fit in today's modern NBA (Done)